gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 1. From VS Code: File -> Open Folder, navigate to **github/lab2-docker-debug**.
 2. Expand the App folder and open the app.py file.
+3. If you are prompted to select a Python Interpreter then select Python 3.7

 ## Creating an Azure IoT Central Application